Grubbs History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Grubb, Grub, Grubbe, Groube, Groub and others.

-Another 85 words (6 lines of text) are included under the topic Early Grubbs Notables in all our PDF Extended History products and printed products wherever possible.
+Another 48 words (3 lines of text) are included under the topic Early Grubbs Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Grubbs family moved to Ireland, but this topic is not covered in this excerpt.
-Another 117 words(8 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name or some of its variants were: Peter Grub, who settled in Virginia in 1664; Thomas Grubb, his wife Ann Salter Grubb, and their three children, who settled in Boston in 1633; Henry Grubb, who arrived in New Jersey in 1678.